patgeitner/MA346TwitterSentimentAnalysis/README.md

 ## Features
 The app created in this project allows a user to enter some text, or the URL to a specific Twitter post.
 The model is then applied to the text or Tweet, and classifies it as either having a positive or negative sentiment.
 It also displays all of the words from the text entered in green if it is a "positive word", red if it is a "negative word", and black if the word is not seen in the dataset or seen the same amount in positive and negative tweets.

+## Tech Used
+This project was written in Python.
+Data was prepared using the Pandas, Natural Language Tool Kit, NumPy, and Re libraries.
+The model was fit using SkLearn.
+Web scraping from URL was done with the Twitter API.
+Dashboard was created using the Streamlit library and deployed using Heroku.

 ## Screenshots
 ![](/images/Screenshot.png)